 How Does Jerry Ocheltree’s Compensation Compare With Similar Sized Companies?

-Carolina Trust BancShares, Inc. has generated a total shareholder return of 26% over three years, so most shareholders would be reasonably content.
-But they probably wouldn't be so happy as to think the CEO should be paid more than is normal, for companies around this size.
+Carolina Trust BancShares Inc has generated a total shareholder return of 32% over three years, so most shareholders would be reasonably content.
+But they would probably prefer not to see CEO compensation far in excess of the median.